Lo1176/MCL_POC/wp-content/plugins/woo-stripe-payment/readme.txt

 8. Edit payment gateways on the product page

 == Changelog ==
+= 3.3.10 =
+* Added - Save card checkbox now shows (if enabled in Credit Card Setting) for guest users that select to create new account on checkout page.
+* Added - Capability check to Admin profile
+* Added - Option in WeChat settings to control QRCode size
+* Added - Klarna test mode sms code "123456"
+* Added - Filter "wc_stripe_get_element_options" which can be used to control the locale.
+* Removed - Filter "wc_stripe_local_element_options" since "wc_stripe_get_element_options" can be used instead.
+* Fixed - WooCommerce Blocks express checkout error when currency's number of decimals set to 0
+* Updated - wpml-config.xml now includes additional admin-text entries
 = 3.3.9 =
 * Added - OXXO payment method support for standard checkout and [WooCommerce Blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/)
 * Added - WeChat support for currencies CNY, DKK, NOK, SEC, CHF